HardlyDifficult/Tutorials/Chapter2.md

 <br>Create character:

  - Hold Ctrl to select both **adventurer_tilesheet_9** and **10**.
    - Drag them into the Hierarchy.
+TODO change to drop in scene.
    - When prompted, save the animation as Assets/Animations/**CharacterWalk**.anim

 <img src="http://i.imgur.com/jPvFvnq.gif" width=300px />